freeradical13/freeradical13.github.io/index.md

 ## Organisms

-A phenotype is the set of all observable [traits][] (or characteristics) of an organism.
-A trait is based on the underlying gene(s) (the genotype) and environmental factors that produced it.
-The same phenotype may be produced by multiple different genotypes.
+A [phenotype][] is the set of all observable [traits][] (or characteristics) of an organism.
+A trait is based on the underlying gene(s) (the [genotype][]) and environmental factors that produced it.
+Different genotypes may produce the same phenotype, and equivalent genotypes may produce different phenotypes.

 An [autotroph][] is a self-feeding organism and produces its own organic compounds needed for survival (also called nutrition or food) from simple elementary entities and chemicals from its environment.
 A [heterotroph][] cannot produce its own food so it must consume autotrophs or their products.

 ### Phylogeny

 [Phylogeny][] is the study of the historical relationships between organisms and placement into a [taxonomy][].
 A taxonomy is broken down into a tree of [taxa][] (singular taxon).
-The top-most taxa are [prokaryotes][] and [euykaryotes][].
-Prokaryotes are subdivided into [Archaea][] and [Bacteria][].
+The top-most taxa are Prokaryotes and Euykaryotes.
+Prokaryotes are subdivided into Archaea and Bacteria.
 Eukaryotes include a membrane-bound nucleus containing their chromosomes and have membrane-bound organelles, whereas prokaryotes have free-floating chromosomes.
-These taxa form the main three [domains][] (which describe historical origin): bacteria, archaea, and eukarya.
+These taxa form the main three [domains][] (which describe historical origin): Bacteria, Archaea, and Eukarya.

 Both prokaryotes and eukaryotes are made of cells.

 ### Cells

-A [cell][] is a set of atoms encapsulated in a phospholipid bilayer [membrane][] (or plasma membrane or cytoplasmic membrane) that surrounds the cytoplasm which is everything inside the membrane (excluding any cellular nucleus) and includes a negatively charged aqueous solution called cytosol.
+A [cell][] is a set of atoms encapsulated in a phospholipid bilayer [cell membrane][] (or plasma membrane or cytoplasmic membrane) that surrounds the [cytoplasm][] which is everything inside the membrane (excluding any cellular nucleus) and includes a negatively charged aqueous solution called [cytosol][].
 The area inside the membrane is called intracellular and the area outside is extracellular.

 For example, a medium-sized E. coli cell has about [35 billion atoms][atoms in e coli] and a human body has about [10<sup>27</sup> atoms][atoms in human body].

 #### Metabolism

-Metabolism is the sum of all chemical reactions that take place in an organism.
+[Metabolism][] is the sum of all chemical reactions that take place in an organism.
 Catabolism breaks down bonds in organic molecules to harvest energy.
 Anabolism synthesizes organic molecules using energy (substances are bonded and heat is released).

-Adenosine Triphosphate (ATP) is a coenzyme that powers endergonic reactions and thus most cellular work.
+[Adenosine Triphosphate][] (ATP) is a coenzyme that powers endergonic reactions and thus most cellular work.
 ATP is often called the currency of energy in cells.
 ATP is a ribose nucleotide, an Adenine base, and three phosphates.
 The phosphate chain is linked with phosphoanhydride bonds which have a large -ΔG on hydrolysis and are therefore "high energy" bonds.
 The three phosphates are negatively charged and repel each other, so the terminal phosphate may be easily transferred to another molecule (leaving Adenosine Diphosphate or ADP).
 This hydrolysis releases about 7.3 kcal/mol which can drive endergonic reactions.
 An average cell produces (and recycles) about [10<sup>9</sup> ATP/s][atp per second].

-Guanosine Triphosphate (GTP) is similar to ATP and may either be used directly like ATP, or phosphorylated into ATP using [Nucleoside-diphosphate Kinases][] (NDPKs).
+[Guanosine Triphosphate][] (GTP) is similar to ATP and may either be used directly like ATP, or phosphorylated into ATP using [Nucleoside-diphosphate Kinases][] (NDPKs).

-Nicotinamide adenine dinucleotide (NAD) is one of the major electron carriers in cells.
+[Nicotinamide adenine dinucleotide][] (NAD) is one of the major electron carriers in cells.
 NAD is two ribose nucleotides (one with an adenine base and one with a nicotinamide base) bonded at their phosphates.
 Oxidized NAD is NAD<sup>+</sup> and reduced NAD is NADH.
 In other pahways, NAD may also be phosphorylated to NADP<sup>+</sup> and reduced to NADPH.

-Flavin adenenine dinucleotide (FAD) is another major electron carrier in cells.
+[Flavin adenine dinucleotide][] (FAD) is another major electron carrier in cells.
 FAD is two nucleotides (one with an adenine base and one with a flavin base) bonded at their phosphates.
 Oxidized FAD is FAD and reduced FAD is FADH<sub>2</sub>.

-NAD and FAD may be used as essentially energy-transfer molecules.

 [Active transport][] is the movement of molecules up their concentration gradient using energy such as ATP.

 #### Membranes

-Membranes are selectively permeable, generally only allowing small or nonpolar molecules through.
+[Membranes][] are selectively permeable, generally only allowing small or nonpolar molecules through.
 This is due to the hydrophobic fatty acids on the inside of the membrane.

 An [ion transporter][] (or ion pump) uses active transport to pump ions across a membrane against their concentration gradient.

-Facilitated diffusion of other molecules into the cell includes ion channels which create electrochemical gradients that let in cations since otherwise the cytoplasm is negatively charged.
+[Facilitated diffusion][] of other molecules into the cell includes ion channels which create electrochemical gradients that let in cations since otherwise the cytoplasm is negatively charged.

-Endocytosis occurs when the membrane invaginates, creating a pocket into which extracellular material falls into and then the membrane forms around that material, allowing it to be brought inside as a vesicle.
-Exocytosis occurs when a vesicle merges with the membrane and then the material is pushed into the extracellular space.
+[Endocytosis][] occurs when the membrane invaginates, creating a pocket into which extracellular material falls into and then the membrane forms around that material, allowing it to be brought inside as a vesicle.
+[Exocytosis][] occurs when a vesicle merges with the membrane and then the material is pushed into the extracellular space.

 #### Electron Transport Chain